Supply Chain Collaboration among Agribusiness SMEs and Post-Brexit UK-Australia Trade

 While paving the way for collaboration between researchers in UK and Australia, deliverables of this project include knowledge dissemination with impact partners and academic community and scoping most promising directions of future research and pump-priming subsequent applications for larger national/international grants.

 Meet the Principal Investigator(s) for the project

-Dr Behzad Hezarkhani - Dr. Hezarkhani is a senior lecturer at Brunel University Business School.
-He is the programme leader for the MSc program Global Supply Chain Management (GSCM).
+Dr Behzad Hezarkhani - Dr. Hezarkhani is a reader at Brunel University Business School.
+He is the director of Operations & Information Systems Management (OISM) research group .
+He is also the programme leader for the MSc program in Global Supply Chain Management (GSCM).

 Before joining Brunel in 2018, he was an Assistant Professor at Nottingham University Business School.
 Prior to that, he was a post-doctoral fellow and adjunct lecturer at Eindhoven University of Technology in the Netherlands.
 He received his PhD at Faculty of Business Administration at Memorial University of Newfoundland, Canada, where his doctoral dissertation won the 2010 Canadian Purchasing Research Foundation (CPRF) scholarship.

 Operations and Information Systems Management - We specialize in responsible and sustainable operation management exploring information systems, operations research, management science, and general management and strategic management knowledge and approaches across public and private industry sectors